iverbova/DSI_Team6/README.md

 01 - Data Exploration

 This notebook is part of a team project for the Data Science Certificate at the University of Toronto's Data Sciences Institute.
-We perform initial data exploration of the Retail Sales Dataset and provide actionable insights for further modeling.
+In this section, we take an initial look at the Retail Sales Dataset and provide valuable insights that will guide future analysis.

-Objectives
+Objectives:

-- Understand dataset structure
+Examine the dataset's structure
-- Perform exploratory visualizations
+Create exploratory visualizations
-- Generate statistical summaries
+Produce statistical summaries
-- Identify insights for business questions
+Identify insights to address business-related questions

-Our main business goal is to explore how price per unit, product category, age, and gender impact purchasing behavior and sales totals.
+Our main goal is to explore how factors like product price, product type, age, and gender influence buying habits and total sales.

 Dataset Overview

 This dataset contains 1,000 retail transactions with the following features: